 - A printer connected to the printer workstation

-- A barcode scanner
+- A barcode scanner (recommended)

-- Printed packing slips with scan-to-view barcodes
+- Printed packing slips containing a scan-to-view barcode or order number barcode

 Protip: Make your workflow even more efficient with our available keyboard commands.